SvenGDK/Open-PS2-Loader/README.md

 - Install the client and reboot.
 - Open CMD as administrator and run: </br> ```wnbd-client.exe map hdd1 SERVER_IP``` <- Shown in OPL when NBD server started.
 - You can now install games with hdl_dump like: </br> ```hdl_dump inject_dvd hdd1: "GAME_TITLE" "ISO_FILE" "BLUS_123.45" *u4```
-- Unfortunately, this process can take up to 1-2 hours depending on game size.
+  - This process can take up to 1-2 hours depending on game size.
-- If you want to disconnect, open CMD as administrator and run: </br> ```wnbd-client.exe unmap hdd1```
+- If you want to disconnect from the NBD server, open a Command Prompt as administrator and run: </br> ```wnbd-client.exe unmap hdd1```

 </p>
 </details>